tinkercademy/swift-slides/codingclub/b/arrays.md

 ## How they work

-Let's say you want to make a little car.
+Let’s say you want to make a little car.
 With a struct, you can decide that your car will have different parts: a color, a size, and a number of wheels.
 So, your struct would be like a blueprint for your car:

 ```swift
 // Hey, I'm going to make something called a 'Car'.